 Yet, there is a notable gap of a complete and up to date inventory of MMHC.
-The open data available for MMHC reveals inadequacies at the state level.
+The open data available for MMHC (HIFLD 2023) reveals inadequacies at the state level.
 Lack of comprehensive parcel level data poses a significant obstacle in addressing context-specific heat vulnerabilities of MMHC residents.
 Given the idiosyncratic nature of ownership tenure within these communities, their parcel data remains notably elusive through conventional tax records or other publicly available sources.
 Many residents own their own home units (many of which are far from “mobile”) while they rent the land in a park that has a landlord owner, in a category that is quite unique to the US housing context, but resonates with marginalized housing situations in other parts of the world, such as “caravans” and informal urban settlements, where make-shift or low-quality home structures likewise put populations at risk to hazards, including extreme heat.
 However, unlike many other locations, the tenure power relationships are unique in the US context, where the landlord owner is almost always visible in terms of parcel and tax data, but the legally rightful individual unit owners, and thus individual households, are often only partially or not at all represented in existing datasets, or even cartographies which often show a single polygon for many units under the park ownership.
 Our research has shown the many ways in which not being specifically visible has precipitated MMHC households from being left out of traditional solutions to heat vulnerability, such as utility assistance, tree programs, and public health outreach campaigns (Kear, et al. 2020; Phillips, et al. 2021; Phillips & Guardaro 2022).
 Therefore, there is an essential need to boost the speed and efficiency of humanitarian mapping workflows to identify and label MMHC on the map.